 - 2 eggs lightly beaten

 - ¼ cup high quality fat or oil

 Smoked Irish Bangers:

 - Trim any obvious sinew from the pork butt.
-Cut pork butt into 1” x 4” strips.
+Cut into 1” x 4” strips.

 - Parfreeze pork butt for 40 – 60 minutes.

-- Mix the meat and all other ingredients except the stock together into a large bowl.
+- Mix the meat, herbs, garlic, egg, breadcrumbs and seasonings in a large bowl.
 Use your hands to mix together until everything is equally distributed.

 - Grind the mixture once through a medium die then use your hands to emulsify the mixture and completely combine the ingredients.

 - Run the mixture through the grinder a second time, making sure to work quickly so everything stays cold.